eduardovra/eduardovra.github.io/_drafts/cpp-for-a-returning-c-programmer.markdown

 > This is the section that got me interested in the first place, because
 > it's about *choosing* a subset, which is the situation I'm actually in.

-Orthodox C++ is **Branimir Karadžić's** (bgfx author), originally a gist, still maintained.
-Acton and Muratori are adjacent in sentiment but not the source.
+Orthodox C++ is **Branimir Karadžić's** (bgfx author), created as a gist on 2016-01-16 and still edited — the last substantive change, a section against modules, is from 2025-10-19.
+The gist is now a four-line stub pointing at `bkaradzic.github.io/posts/orthodoxc++/`, so link the post.

+Acton and Muratori are adjacent in sentiment but not the source, and this is firmer than I assumed: neither name appears in the post, including in its own list of similar ideas.
+Their positions also differ from it and from each other — Acton bans templates and operator overloading outright (CppCon 2014), Orthodox C++ permits templates in moderation, and Muratori keeps operator overloading deliberately.

 ### What RTTI actually is